-CompuCom Systems is a $2+ billion IT hardware, software, and outsourcing services provider.
+CompuCom Systems, now a wholly owned subsidiary of Office Depot, was a $2+ billion IT hardware, software, and outsourcing services provider.
 As Vice President of Marketing, Kent was responsible for all global marketing and public relations strategies and tactics, including branding, positioning, messaging, competitive analysis, collateral, websites, advertising, promotions, lead generation, events and trade shows, speaking engagements, partner marketing, media/industry analyst relations, and all other marketing functions used to promote CompuCom’s consulting, outsourcing, and hardware and software procurement services.

 While at CompuCom, Kent rebranded the entire organization from the ground up.
 He also engineered the strategy and delivery of the CompuCom story to IT industry analyst firms Gartner and Forrester, which resulted in top rankings in their respective Magic Quadrant and Wave reports in 2005 and 2006.
-In addition, Kent was selected to receive the President’s Club Award, which recognizes CompuCom’s top performers.
+In addition, he helped position CompuCom for sale to Court Square Capital Partners in early 2007.
+Just prior to that transaction, Kent was selected to receive the President’s Club Award, which recognized CompuCom’s top performers.

 Global Marketing & Communications Director

 Perot Systems/Dell Services

 Perot Systems/Dell Services (now NTT Data) was formed when Dell acquired Perot Systems in 2009 for $3.9 billion.
 Prior to that event, Kent was responsible for all marketing and communications strategies and tactics throughout North America, Europe, and India for Perot Systems, a Fortune 1000 corporation.
 Via a contract with Public Strategies, he focused on marketing the company’s consulting, business process outsourcing, application development, and IT outsourcing services.